ElucidataInc/ElMaven/docs/LabeledLCMSWorkflow.rst

 |LLCMS04|

-To know more about the functionality of different tabs and their settings, users can see the `Widgets page <https://github.com/ElucidataInc/El-MAVEN/wiki/Introduction-to-El-MAVEN-UI#2-global-settings>`_.
+To know more about the functionality of different tabs and their settings, users can see the `Widgets page <https://elmaven.readthedocs.io/en/develop/IntroductiontoElMAVENUI.html#global-settings>`_.
 Please be sure to set the desired settings before processing an input file.

 Load Samples
 ------------

-Users can go to File in the Menu, click on *Load Samples|Projects|Peaks* option in the File menu.
+Users can go to File in the Menu and click on *Load Samples|Projects|Peaks* option.
 Then navigate to the folder containing the sample data, select all .mzXML or .mzML files and click Open.
 A loading bar displays the progress at the bottom.

 |LLCMS05|